Introduction

 The earnings crediting formula

-The earnings crediting formula is the most important part of this annuity discussion.
-It is important to know that we don’t simply get the index return credited to our annuity.
-There are a few rates and caps that the company has in place that affect our earnings.
-These rates tend to change over time, and the updated rates can always be checked on the company’s website.
+The earnings crediting formula is one of the most important parts of this annuity discussion.
+It is essential to note that we don’t simply receive the index return credited to our annuity.
+There are a few rate-limiting mechanisms (in the form of cap rates) that the company has in place that affect our earnings.
+These rates are subject to change over time, and the updated rates can be checked on the company’s website at any time.

 Cap Rates: This refers to the rate at which your interest-earning capacity is capped.
 For example, if an index returns 12% but the contract’s cap rate is 6%, the annuitant will be eligible for an interest credit of 6% only.
 It doesn’t matter how much the index goes above the cap rate; the maximum interest that can be earned is the cap rate.

-Besides the indexing options, the plan also offers a fixed account rate option.
-If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be equal to or even low when compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 4.05%.
-It is very important to always check the latest rates before choosing your preferred index.
+In addition to the indexing options, the plan also offers a fixed account rate option.
+If you opt for a fixed account rate, you will earn the fixed rate for a specified period, as determined by the company, before your policy begins.
+These rates usually tend to be equal to or even lower than those of other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 3.20%.
+It is essential to always check the latest rates before selecting your preferred index.

-Out of all these indexes, I prefer the MSCI EAFE index and the S&P 500 index the most because of their broad nature, decent back-tested returns, good real performance, and relatively higher cap rates offered by the company.
+Out of all these indices, I prefer the MSCI EAFE index and the S&P 500 index the most because of their broad nature, decent back-tested returns, good real performance, and relatively higher cap rates offered by the company.
+The two other indexes provide even higher cap rates than those I suggested; however, their actual performance is lower than that of the S&P 500 and the MSCI EAFE Index.
+Therefore, despite offering a higher cap rate, they are not as effective.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies; although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
 For all excess withdrawals, you will only receive a prorated amount of interim strategy earnings-to-date.
-Below is the Surrender Charge schedule.
+Below is the Surrender Charge schedule for the Nationwide Peak 5 Fixed Indexed Annuity.

 Surrender Charge % | 9% | 8% | 7% | 6% | 5% | 0% |